itkan-robotics/java-training/js/README.md

-# SwyftNav JavaScript Modules
+# Mantik JavaScript Modules

-This directory contains the modular JavaScript architecture for SwyftNav, broken down into logical components for better maintainability and organization.
+This directory contains the modular JavaScript architecture for Mantik, broken down into logical components for better maintainability and organization.

 ## Module Structure